jomaway/typst-bytefield/lib/api.typ

     ]))
 }

-/// Bitheader
+/// Config the header on top of the bytefield
 ///
-/// - msb (left, right):
-/// - autofill (string, auto):
-/// - numbers (auto, none):
+/// By default no header is shown.
 ///
+/// - msb (left, right):  This sets the bit order
+/// - range (array): Specify the range of number which are displayed on the header.
+Format: `(start, end)`
+/// - autofill (string): Specify on of the following options and let bytefield calculate the numbers for you.
+///   - `"bytes"` shows each multiple of 8 and the last number of the row.
+///   - `"all"` shows all numbers.
+///   - `"bounds"` shows a number for every start and end bit of a field.
+///   - `"offsets"` shows a number for every start bit of a field.
+/// - numbers (auto, none): if none is specified no numbers will be shown on the header.
+This is useful to show only labels.
+/// - ..args (int, content): The numbers and labels which should be shown on the header.
+///   The number will only be shown if it is inside the range.
+///   If a `content` value follows a `int` value it will be interpreted as label for this number.
+///   For more information see the _manual_.
 #let bitheader(
   msb: right,
-  // Defines the range of numbers which should be shown.
-  range: (auto,auto),  // only for debugging will be removed later.
+  range: (auto,auto),
   autofill: auto,
   numbers: auto,
   ..args